 Obama’s first year in office has been hyperactive: he signed a $787-billion stimulus package, deployed 30 000 more troops to Afghanistan, began the withdrawal of US troops from Iraq and steered a historic healthcare reform Bill through both houses of Congress (currently being finalised).

 However, a deadline to close down the Guantanamo prison camp this month has been missed.
+Equally disturbing, reports continue of the “rendition” of terror suspects to third countries where they might be tortured.

 Obama is talking increasingly about Washington being “at war”, having earlier vowed to avoid the Bush-era terminology of the “war on terror”.
 Having insisted that Israel not build any more settlements in disputed territory, Obama reversed himself in seeming recognition of the power of the Israel lobby.
 As the enormous pressures of office mount, this cosmopolitan president appears to be acting against his internationalist instincts and retreating behind an American political laager.